GiancarloMCorrea/AZTI-revealjs-template/README.md

 ## Share your presentation

 There are several ways to do it, I like to do it by uploading the HTML to my website and then sharing the URL.
-But if you do not have a website, the most simple is creating a PDF from the HTML file.
+But if you do not have a website, the most simple way is creating a PDF from the HTML file.
 Follow [these steps](https://quarto.org/docs/presentations/revealjs/presenting.html#print-to-pdf) to do so.

 When generating a PDF, its size might be too large.
 You can use [this tool](https://www.adobe.com/acrobat/online/compress-pdf.html) by Adobe to compress your PDF.